5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 OCAT also integrates new keys/features added to the config.plist into the GUI automatically – no other Configurator App can do this.

-## Tools and prerequisites
+## Tools and Prerequisites
 - Working Internet Connection
 - Download and install [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig/releases)
 - :warning: Keep a backup of your working EFI folder on a FAT32 formatted USB flash drive in case something goes wrong!

 ### For users updating from OpenCore 0.6.5 or lower
-:warning: When updating OpenCore from version ≤ 0.6.5, disabling `Bootstrap` is mandatory prior to updating OpenCore, to avoid issue which otherwise can only be resolved by a CMOS reset:
+:warning: When updating OpenCore from version ≤ 0.6.5, disabling `BootProtect` is mandatory prior to updating OpenCore, to avoid issue which otherwise can only be resolved by a CMOS reset.
+If you don't use `BootProtect` you can skip this part:

-- Disable `BootProtect` (set it to `None`)
+- Change `Misc/Security/BootProtect` to `None`
+- Enable `Misc/Security/AllowNvramReset`
 - Reboot
-- Reset NVRAM
+- Reset NVRAM from the BootPicker
 - Boot into macOS
+- Update OpenCore, Config, Drivers and Kexts
-- Update OpenCore and delete the Bootstrap folder
+- Delete the `Bootstrap` folder

-Please refer to the [**OpenCore Post-Install Guide**](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6) for more details on the matter.
-I'd suggest to avoid Bootstrap/LauncherOption unless you really need it.
-For example, if you have Windows and macOS installed on the same disk, like Laptops often do.
+- Set `Misc/Boot/LauncherOption` as needed (Refer to the [**Updating Bootstrao**](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6) and Configuration.pdf for more details)

+:bulb: **TIPS**:

-:bulb: In general, when updating from a very low version of OpenCore to the newest, it's wise to rebuild the config based on the latest Sample.plist.
+- When updating from a very low version of OpenCore to the newest, it's wise to rebuild the config based on the latest Sample.plist.
 You could open both files in 2 ProperTree windows and copy over the existing settings (ACPI, Quirks, Device Properties, etc.).
+- Avoid Bootstrap/LauncherOption unless you really need it.
+For example, if you have Windows and macOS installed on the same disk, as Laptops often do.

 ## OCAT's Different Modes
 OCAT lets you choose and switch between 4 variants and builds of OpenCore to download, install and update by combining settings in the "Edit" menu: